jis56/Ulta-Beauty-Scraper-and-Dashboard-App/README.md

 ## Project-2

-The aim of this project was to create a makeup dashboard that incorporates both back-end data access and front-end visualization.
+The aim of this project was to create a makeup dashboard that incorporates both back-end data access and front-end visualization that allows clients to be able to view and compare products based on price and rating as well as filter the data by category of makeup.

 In order to create this, the following was done:

 # Back-End
   - In Jupyter Notebook, web scrapper was created with beautifulsoup and splinter to scrape bestselling producct urls from Ulta.com within 4 categories: foundation, eyeshadow,         lipstick, and blush